 - Get a pair of light dumbbells.

-- Put your chest on the bench with your chin above the top of the bench.
+- Put your chest on the bench with your chin above the top.

 - Ensure that your feet are in contact with the ground.